 Why study Exercise Science?

-Exercise Science is the science of movement.
-A student in Exercise Science studies a broad range of topics related to human movement, including:
+Exercise Science covers a diverse range of topics related to human movement, such as:

-- how different exercises and fitness programs might affect the human body and its capacity to exercise
+- The way different movements and fitness programs affect the body and its ability to exercise

-- how understanding forces produced by and acting on the body during movement can be applied to sports performance, injury prevention, and rehabilitation
+- How different forces can apply to sports performance, injury prevention, and rehabilitation

-- how to improve and sustain individuals' motivation for exercise
+- Improving and maintaining people’s motivation for exercise

-- the impact of various psychological factors on youth sports, elite performance, burnout, team cohesion, and coaching and leadership behaviors
+- The various impacts of psychological factors on youth sports, elite performance, burnout, team cohesion, and coaching and leadership behaviors

 Applying to Illinois State